makerdao/community/governance/polls/Proposal - Adjust the BAT-A Risk Premium.md

    1: Yes
    2: No
 ---
-# Poll: Adjust the BAT Risk Premium - August 10, 2020
+# Poll: Adjust the BAT-A Risk Premium - August 10, 2020

 The Governance Facilitators have placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the Maker Governance Community.
-The community can use this poll to express support or opposition to increasing the BAT Risk Premium from 0% to 4%.
+The community can use this poll to express support or opposition to increasing the BAT-A Risk Premium from 0% to 4%.

 This Governance Poll ([FAQ](https://community-development.makerdao.com/governance/governance#is-there-more-than-one-type-of-vote)) will be active for three days beginning on Monday, August 10 at 16:00 UTC, the results of which may inform an Executive Vote ([FAQ](https://community-development.makerdao.com/governance/governance#what-is-continuous-approval-voting)) which will go live on Friday, August 14, at 16:00 UTC.